joe7575/techpack/README.md

 * lcdlib - a display lib used by smartline

 **A TechPack Tutorial is available as ![Wiki](https://github.com/joe7575/techpack/wiki)**

-TechPack is a collection of mods for an automated mining, crafting, and farming.
-It is no replacement for Pipeworks, Mesecons, Technic, and Co., but it is a lightweight and simple to use alternative for servers with the focus on building (not only playing around with technique stuff).
-If a player uses the full potential of TechPack, he can work on his building projects while TechPack is producing most of the necessary materials in the meantime.

 TechPack provides:
 - lumber tubes to connect 2 nodes